adrianskelton/project3/README.md

 This also avoided long line pep8 errors when putting run.py through the validator.

 **Colorama**
-Problem: Colorama module was not working I thought it was not compatible with heroku but then realised it was not in the requirements.txt as it was added after initial deployment.
+Problem: Colorama module was not working I thought it was not compatible with heroku but then realized it was not in the requirements.txt as it was added after initial deployment.

 Fix: Ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked, solution found on code institute slack community.\